CouncilofLorien/counciloflorien.github.io/docs/cards/S/spying-out-the-land.md

 > Short-event
 >
 > {: .minion-resource-text .black-text .p-2 }
-> > Magic.
-Spirit-magic.
-Playable on a spirit-magic-using character during the organization phase.
+> > _Magic._ _Spirit-_Magic.__ Playable on a spirit-magic-using character during the organization phase.
 Opponent may reveal to you any hazards from his hand, and only those hazards can be played during the character company's movement/hazard phase.
 Unless he is a Ringwraith, character makes a corruption check modified by -3.
 >
 > {: .minion-resource-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>